GenericMage/CoinClash/Type-A/Documentation/CCSettlementRouterDocs.md

 # CCSettlementRouter Contract Documentation

 ## Overview
 The `CCSettlementRouter` contract, implemented in Solidity (`^0.8.2`), facilitates the settlement of buy and sell orders on a decentralized trading platform using Uniswap V2 for order execution.
 It inherits functionality from `CCSettlementPartial`, which extends `CCUniPartial` and `CCMainPartial`, integrating with external interfaces (`ICCListing`, `IUniswapV2Pair`, `IUniswapV2Router02`, `IERC20`) for token operations, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
 The contract handles order settlement via `settleOrders`, with gas optimization through `step` and `maxIterations`, robust error handling, and decimal precision for tokens.
 It avoids reserved keywords, uses explicit casting, and ensures graceful degradation with try-catch returning decoded error reasons.
 Transfers to/from the listing call `listingContract.ccUpdate` after successful Uniswap V2 swaps, ensuring state consistency.
-Transfer taxes are handled using `amountInReceived` for buy/sell orders, with post-transfer balance checks and allowance verification (10^50 for high-supply tokens).
+Transfer taxes are handled using `amountInReceived` for buy/sell orders, with post-transfer balance checks, allowance verification (10^50 for high-supply tokens), and `amountOutMin` adjusted to reflect tax-adjusted `amountInReceived`.

 **SPDX License:** BSL 1.1 - Peng Protocol 2025